 When A, B, or C are out of sync, it usually results in disruption to your heating system and component failure.
 In extreme cases, the boiler could fail.
 The key to keeping these components working together is annual maintenance.

 Here’s an example of what can go wrong:

 Say the expansion tank loses its air cushion from a lack of maintenance.
 The water has nowhere to expand to, so the relief valve goes off every time the boiler heats up.
 To counteract the continuous loss of water, the automatic fill valve keeps topping the boiler up with water.
 Eventually, you hear gurgling or banging in the system, or you lose heat altogether.
 We come along and find that A caused B to fail, and B caused C to fail.
 If you are unlucky, these components caused the circulating pump, or pumps, to fail.
 In the worst scenario, the boiler fails and the bill is $7,000 to $10,000.

-If you live in Marin or Sonoma County and need help with your hydronic heating system, please call John Owens Services, Inc. We work on all types of boiler and radiant heating systems and are a Rinnai authorized dealer and installer for your peace of mind.
+If you live in Marin or Sonoma County and need help with your hydronic heating system, please call John Owens Services, Inc. We work on all types of boilers in Santa Rosa & the surrounding cities, and are a Rinnai authorized dealer and installer for your peace of mind.